 About Gokyo Valley Trekking

-The Gokyo Renjo La Pass circuit offers the most stunning views in the entire Everest Region, even surpassing the spectacular view from Kala Patthar on the Classic Everest Base Camp Trek.
+Gokyo Valley Trekking offers the most stunning views in the entire Everest Region, even surpassing the spectacular view from Kala Patthar on the Classic Everest Base Camp Trekking.
 For trekkers who prefer fewer crowds and more adventure, this trek is top choice.

 Annapurna Foothills Treks also recommends an alternative route from Gokyo Valley, for clients who have sufficient stamina to aim for the even finer view point you get from Renjo La pass, 5345m.
 To reach Renjo La, we can follow the north side of Dudh Pokhari, one of the five Gokyo Lakes, and head westward.
 At first, the trail leads along a blunt ridge, but to reach the top of the pass there are rocks to clamber over.